MarkShawn2020/markshawn2020/readme.md

 ## Culture

+- Life Philosophy: You Only Live Once (YOLO).
-- Mision: To build products that are Yummy, Optimal, Loving, Opportune.
+- Mision: To build products that are Useful, Interesting, Loving, Profitable.
 - Vission: Every Human Being is A Magician.
 - Values: Truth-seeking, Transparency, Creation, Excellence, Agility, Advancement.